fabiocat93/icbhi_2017_challenge/README.md

 For some detailed notes on the design choices and the process, please check [this notebook](docs/notes.md).
 For the model, please visit [HuggingFace](https://huggingface.co/fabiocat/icbhi_classification).

+⚠️ This is just a first exploration.
+There is a lot more to analyze and improve.
+If you're interested, let's collaborate and maybe turn it into a paper! 🚀

 ## Repo structure
 ```
 icbhi_2017_challenge/